feniljain/knowledge-base/programming-languages/rust/README.md

 - A list of rust lang mentors tagged by topics of interest: https://github.com/RustBeginners/awesome-rust-mentors
 - The blazing fast build tool for Rust: https://github.com/dimensionhq/fleet
 - List size of types in a Rust crate: https://github.com/davidrusu/cargo-typesize
+- A comparison of operating systems written in Rust: https://github.com/flosse/rust-os-comparison

 ## Videos: